canonical/kafka-benchmark-operator/README.md

 ## Usage

-Bootstrap a controller to juju and create a model:
+Create a new Juju model:

 ```
 juju add-model kafka-benchmark